-My microscopic investigations of organic forms explores the color, pattern, texture and form used by animals and plants in their strategies of mating and camouflage.
-I am fascinated by the process of natural selection and the adaptive mechanism of living organisms in their struggle to survive in their own environment.
+My microscopic investigations of organic forms explore the color, pattern, texture, and form used by animals and plants in their strategies of mating and camouflage.
+I am fascinated by the process of natural selection and the adaptive mechanism of living organisms in their struggle to survive in their environment.

-The transition in photography from analogue to digital in early 2000's offered new photographic possibilities.
-I was able to utilize a film scanner which captured both sides of the microslide at the same time.
+The transition in photography from analog to digital in the early 2000's offered new photographic possibilities.
+I was able to utilize a film scanner that captured both sides of the microslide at the same time.
 The plant and animal matter was thereby sandwiched in the light, giving the image a translucent appearance.
 My most recent technique involves a digital camera attached to a trinocular microscope.
 I am now able to capture a form in multiple sections and then stitch it back together digitally to create large photographic prints.
-These magnified photographs reveal an unseen hidden world of complex forms, textures and bright vibrant colors.
+These magnified photographs reveal an unseen, hidden world of complex forms, textures, and bright, vibrant colors.